Standards of Practice

 Even beyond five years, psychotherapists should understand that it may never be appropriate to enter into a romantic or sexual relationship with a former client.
 In most cases, relationships with former clients are inappropriate, inadvisable and potentially damaging to the parties concerned.

-Ultimately, a member may be called upon to defend their actions before a panel of peers and public members if a complaint or report is made against them.
+Ultimately, a registrant may be called upon to defend their actions before a panel of peers and public members if a complaint or report is made against them.

 Penalties for Sexual Abuse Under the RHPA